Great Gonerby: Geography

 The urban sprawl from Grantham in the 1990s has meant that the village is separated from the town by approximately 400 yd.

 Great Gonerby, with about 825 houses, has a social club, village shop, post office, and the Recruiting Sergeant public house.
 Harry's Place, with seating for 10, is significant for being the smallest Michelin-starred restaurant.

+History

 The large parish church is dedicated to St Sebastian.
 It is part of the Barrowby and Great Gonerby Group of the Deanery of Grantham.
 The 2013 incumbent was Rev Peter Hopkins who retired in 2019.
 The Church currently runs without fixed ordained presence.

 A house called Cromwell's Cottage takes its name from the tradition that Oliver Cromwell based his troops here before attacking Grantham.

 The local inhabitants are known as 'Clockpelters', from the habit of trying to strike the face of the church clock with stones or snowballs.
 The clock dates from 1897.

+Economy

+At the Triangle industrial estate, the NAAFI had a £4m depot run by Watson & Philip Foodservice, of Dundee, from December 1994.
+It served the north of England, with around 200 staff.
+Watson & Philip ran the Alldays (supermarket).
+The NAAFI was headquartered in Amesbury in Wiltshire.
+The site was officially opened on Wednesday May 22 1996 by Air Marshal Sir Peter Squire.
+From October 1997 it became Puritan Maid, owned by Brake Bros.